CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 ***
 **Exercise 5**

-Explain why the request is not committed on the peers (with dark edges surrounding the term) until after the the leader visits twice - once with the request and then a follow up confirmation.
+Explain why the request is not committed on the peers (with dark edges surrounding the term) until after the leader visits twice - once with the request and then a follow up confirmation.

 ***